Successor to the famous XP-15

-As music listeners our preferences develop over the years: 10 years ago I was extremely impressed by the Cadence’s super-refined delivery and was overwhelmed by its low level resolution and treble air, but these days I prefer the music to be more direct and down to earth.
-Still I like my treble to be open and grain free, but this has become far less important that tonality and dynamic behaviour.
+As music listeners our preferences develop over the years: 10 years ago I was extremely impressed by the Cadence’s super-refined delivery and was overwhelmed by its low-level resolution and treble air, but these days I prefer the music to be more direct and down to earth.
+Still I like my treble to be open and grain-free, but this has become far less important that tonality and dynamic behavior.

 The X-ONO at the time already had me hooked in terms of bass heft and timbre but its treble performance ultimately made me sell it.
 While the X-ONO sounded a bit dark and lacked resolution especially in the treble compared to the Cadence, the XP-17 has completely filled in the gap, now sounding similarly fluid and open as the Cadence, now offering the best of both worlds.
 As the Cadence set the benchmark for me in that field, I think this really is a great achievement.